 Today's entrepreneurs are investing in gemstones more than ever.
 There are a number of reasons behind this trend, but topping the list is the potential for gems to increase in value exponentially.
 Adding to the allure is the ability to gemstones to maintain their value even in the midst of fluctuations in currency values and dips in the real estate market.
 Below is a look at the key differences between natural and synthetic gems and the best path to high quality gemstones.

-What are five key differences between natural gems and synthetic gems?
+Five key differences between natural gems and synthetic gems:

 To the untrained eye, it can be difficult to tell the difference between a clear, impeccably cut gem and a synthetic gem.
 After all, both types of gems possess the same physical properties and chemical composition, making it difficult to distinguish between the two types.
 However, a closer look through the eyes of an expert often reveals some telltale signs that you are viewing a synthetic gem versus a natural gem.
 Here are five key differences between the two types: